 Register a Texas Foreign LLC

-The two key things you’ll need to do in order to register a foreign LLC in Texas are (1) appoint a Texas registered agent and (2) submit your application for registration.
+In order to register a foreign LLC in Texas, you must (1) appoint a Texas registered agent and (2) submit your application for registration.

 If you own an LLC located outside of Texas and you want to operate in Texas, you’ll need a Texas registered agent with a Texas street address.
 Your designated agent must be on hand at their registered address to receive legal documents during normal business hours.
 Unless you reside in the state of Texas, you cannot serve as your own Texas registered agent.
 For most Texas foreign LLCs, the best option is to hire a professional Texas registered agent service.